Why do i feel drained after talking to my boyfriend?

 6) Optional Couple Session

-If appropriate and safe, one joint session to practice the new structure live—with me coaching you both.
+If appropriate and safe, we can schedule one joint session to practice the new structure live—with me coaching you both.

-Confidence saying “not now” without guilt or drama.
+Confidence in saying “not now” without guilt or drama.

-More affection and curiosity (because energy is back).
+More affection and curiosity because your energy is back.

 You’re frightened, isolated, or being monitored.